m-bock/purescript-transit/README.md

 #### The Update Function

-Based on this specification, we create an update function using `mkUpdateGeneric`:
+Based on this specification, we create an update function using `mkUpdate`:

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs